 Speaking Engagements & Presentations

-“New Protections for Pregnant & Nursing Workers,” 2023 Gulf Coast Symposium on HR Issues (Houston, TX July 12, 2023)
+“New Protections for Pregnant & Nursing Workers,” 2023 Gulf Coast Symposium on HR Issues (Houston, TX), July 12, 2023

-“Employment Law Refresher,” AGC Houston webinar, Aug.
-11, 2022
+“Employment Law Refresher,” AGC Houston webinar, August 11, 2022

-“How Much Leave is Too Much Leave, Legally Speaking?”, 2021 AGC Construction HR & Training Professionals Conference (St. Louis, MO Oct.
-14, 2021)
+“How Much Leave is Too Much Leave, Legally Speaking?”
+2021 AGC Construction HR & Training Professionals Conference (St. Louis, MO), October 14, 2021

-Adjunct Professor for LAW 569 – Employment Agreements: Basics, Drafting, & Negotiation; South Texas College of Law, Fall 2020 (Houston, TX).
+Adjunct Professor for LAW 569 – Employment Agreements: Basics, Drafting, & Negotiation; South Texas College of Law, Fall 2020 (Houston, TX)

-“Employment Law Refresher,” AGC Houston webinar, Aug.
-5, 2021
+“Employment Law Refresher,” AGC Houston webinar, August 5, 2021

-“How Much Leave is Too Much Leave, Legally Speaking?”, 2021 Gulf Coast Symposium on HR Issues (Houston, TX Aug.
-4, 2021)
+“How Much Leave is Too Much Leave, Legally Speaking?”
+2021 Gulf Coast Symposium on HR Issues (Houston, TX), August 4, 2021

 Adjunct Professor for LAW 569 – Employment Agreements: Basics, Drafting, & Negotiation; South Texas College of Law, Fall 2020 & Fall 2021 (Houston, TX)

-“Back to School & FFCRA Paid Leave,” webinar (co-hosted with M. Wilson Stoker); Aug.
-21, 2020.
+“Back to School & FFCRA Paid Leave,” Webinar (co-hosted with M. Wilson Stoker), August 21, 2020.

-“When Should HR Get Legal Involved?”; 2019 Gulf Coast Symposium on HR Issues; May 16, 2019 (Houston, TX).
+“When Should HR Get Legal Involved?”
+2019 Gulf Coast Symposium on HR Issues (Houston, TX), May 16, 2019

-“A Fleet Safety Manager’s Guide to Surviving Fleet Safety-Related Lawsuits,” 2016 Fleet Safety Conference; July 19, 2016 (Schaumberg, IL).
+“A Fleet Safety Manager’s Guide to Surviving Fleet Safety-Related Lawsuits,” 2016 Fleet Safety Conference (Schaumberg, IL), July 19, 2016

-“Wage & Overtime Changes You Need to Know: Taking Care of Business and Working Overtime,” Fulshear Area Chamber of Commerce; July 13, 2016 (Fulshear, TX).
+“Wage & Overtime Changes You Need to Know: Taking Care of Business and Working Overtime,” Fulshear Area Chamber of Commerce (Fulshear, TX), July 13, 2016

 “Employers’ Law 101: Which Employment Laws Apply to Me?”
-Cross Creek Ranch Resident Speaker Series; Mar 28, 2015 (Fulshear, TX).
+Cross Creek Ranch Resident Speaker Series (Fulshear, TX), March 28, 2015

 “Case Update: Glatt v.
 Fox Searchlight Pictures, Inc. (S.D.N.Y.
-June 11, 2013),” Houston Bar Association Labor & Employment Law Section Luncheon; July 8, 2013 (Houston, TX).
+June 11, 2013),” Houston Bar Association Labor & Employment Law Section Luncheon (Houston, TX), July 8, 2013

 Publications